oddballteam/magnifier/README.md

 # Magnifier  [![CircleCI](https://circleci.com/gh/oddballio/magnifier.svg?style=svg)](https://circleci.com/gh/oddballio/magnifier)

-A spike for a tool to reveal the individual and team contributions that employees have made to its projects.
+A tool to reveal the individual and team contributions that employees have made to its projects.

 ### Master Key